-Results from the IV version corresponding to (19), using (20) as the first stage, is found in column (2).
-The IV estimate suggests a causal effect of political competition on state per-capita income.
-This estimate is precise and considerably higher than the OLS estimate, as would be the case if political competition is measured with noise.
+Results from the IV version corresponding to (16), using (17) as the first stage, is found in column (2).
+They suggest a causal effect of political competition on state per-capita income.
+The estimate is precise and considerably higher than the OLS estimate, as would be the case if political competition is measured with noise.
 More precisely, permanent changes in political competition will generate more pronounced effects on policy and economic outcomes, in the long term, than fluctuations from one election to the next.
 By construction, our instruments will isolate such permanent change.
 Column (3) displays the reduced form and, as expected, the instruments are negatively correlated with income per-capita.
 In this specification, poll taxes seem more important than literacy tests in explaining economic performance.

-Our second strategy to test the identifying assumption is presented in columns (4) and (5) of Table 1, which augment (19) by a set of separate year-dummy variables for Southern states.
-This will capture in a flexible way any time trend in the South where the Civil Rights Act had its greatest impact.
-The OLS and IV results show that, while the size of the effect is somewhat smaller than in columns (1) and (2), the effect of political competition remains highly significant.
-Given that we are identifying most of the change in political competition from Southern states, these results are quite a stiff test of the model and make us confident that an independent effect from political competition is at work.
+Our second strategy for identification is presented in columns (4) and (5) of Table 1, which augment (16) by a set of separate set of year indicators for Southern states (in addition to the year fixed effects).
+This will capture in a flexible - and completely non-parametric - way any trends in political competition and income in the South where the Civil Rights movement had its greatest impact.
+While the size of the estimated effect is now somewhat smaller than in columns (1) and (2), the effect of political competition remains highly significant.
+As shown by the first-stage F-statistic in column (5), the instruments still have considerable bite on political competition.
+Given that we are identifying almost all of the change in political competition from variation within the Southern states, these results are quite a stiff test of the model and make us confident that an independent effect from political competition is at work.

 In column (6) of Table 1, we take more literally the timing and importance of the 1965 Voting Rights Act and its effect on abolition of poll taxes.
 As explained in Section 3.1, Alabama, Mississippi, Texas and Virginia were forced to abolish poll taxes as a requirement for voting by the Supreme Court ruling following the Voting Rights Act.
-We create an indicator variable for these four core states, which takes the value one after 1965 and zero before, and then use this as our sole instrument for political competition.
+We create an indicator variable, which takes the value one before 1965 in these four states and zero for all other observations, and then use this as our sole instrument for political competition.
 Hence our identification comes only from these core states.
-As shown by the F-statistic in column (1), the core state-year indicator variable is strongly significant in predicting the change in political competition.
+As shown by the F-statistic, the core state-year indicator variable is strongly significant in predicting the change in political competition.
 Moreover, the IV estimate finds political competition to be highly significant with an effect similar in magnitude to the one in column (2).